CSteen57/SteenCorp-AD-Lab/Phases/Phase3_Networking.md

 ## Objective

-Configure and validate the core networking services for the SteenCorp domain environment, including IP addressing, DHCP, DNS, and client connectivity.
+Configure and validate the core networking services for the SteenCorp domain environment, including IP addressing, DHCP, DNS, internal domain connectivity, and client internet access.

-This phase focused on making sure the Windows Server domain controller and Windows 11 client could communicate correctly on the lab network, while also troubleshooting real network issues caused by virtualization settings and DHCP conflicts.
+This phase focused on making sure the Windows Server domain controller and Windows 11 domain clients could communicate correctly on the lab network while also troubleshooting real network issues caused by virtualization settings, DHCP conflicts, DNS behavior, and VMware NAT routing.

 ---